Workers Comp Environment Changes

 Brickstreet now has 100% of the market and will until 7/1/08.
 As I was quoted before in the Charleston Daily Mail, the insurance carriers will have to accept the Brickstreet model to enter the market as the data that NCCI has worked from to give Loss Cost Codes was data primarily provided by Brickstreet and data from “similar states.”

-The actuary from NCCI that set the rates for West Virginia commented in a meeting last month that it will take a number of years to have true data to use for rate setting purposes.
+The actuary from NCCI that set the rates for West Virginia commented in a meeting last month that it will take several years to have true data to use for rate-setting purposes.